 In this section, we first provide numerical simulations to illustrate the derived identification error bounds of Section~\ref{sec:non-asymp-bounds} (Section~\ref{sec:numerics-error-bounds}), where we compare the a priori identification error bounds (Theorem~\ref{th:sampleCompelxitySubG}) with the data-dependent bounds (Theorem~\ref{co:ThwithMFromData}).
-Second, we use both types of the identification error bounds to design a controller for different bilinear systems and provide end-to-end guarantees for indirect data-driven control of these systems (Section~\ref{sec:numerics-controller}).
-Finally, we apply our results to a nonlinear inverted pendulum using the link with Koopman operator theory (Section~\ref{sec:exmp-nonlinear-pendulum}). \footnote{The code for the numerical examples can be accessed at:~\href{https://github.com/col-tasas/2024-bilinear-end-to-end}{https://github.com/col-tasas/2024-bilinear-end-to-end}}
+Second, we use both types of identification error bounds to design a controller for a bilinear system providing end-to-end guarantees for indirect data-driven control (Section~\ref{sec:numerics-controller}).\footnote{The code for the numerical examples can be accessed at:~\href{https://github.com/col-tasas/2024-bilinear-end-to-end}{https://github.com/col-tasas/2024-bilinear-end-to-end}}